code-curve/paints/README.md

 Paints
 =======

-A flexible lightweight Javascript color theme provider, designed with canvas in mind.
+A flexible lightweight Javascript dynamic color theme provider, designed with canvas in mind.
 Pick from a large number of color themes, generate as many colours as you need, then start using them in your project.
 Check out our [examples]() for some ideas.

 Check out a quick [demo](http://code-curve.github.io/paints/).